-The 8th Annual Road Engineering & Maintenance conference will provide practical strategies and ideas for delivering efficient road maintenance and managing the asset effectively and affordably.
+The 8th Annual Road Engineering & Maintenance conference that took place on 14th & 15th May 2019 in Sydney provided practical strategies and ideas for delivering efficient road maintenance and managing the asset effectively and affordably.
 Hear about innovative, award-winning practices and contemporary solutions for reducing costs and improving the life cycle of roads.

 Attendees will gain invaluable insights on: